nateforsyth/nateforsyth.github.io/_posts/2019-10-10-an-objective-look-at-sharepoint-customisation.md

 It's an honourable endeavour, one that is allowing our clients to efficiently and effectively utilise what they've already paid for (their Office 365 subscriptions) to work smarter, not harder.

+The push to out-of-the-box solutions is happening, and we as a company are embracing it.

 ### Where does that leave this SharePoint Developer?

 That's the part I am not too sure about.

-Luckily automated provisioning was an opportunity to dive into Azure Functions and Logic Apps, allowing me to dive deeply into the C# and .NET eco-systems again.
-That's been about 4 months of solid dev work, but even that project is winding down.
+Luckily automated provisioning was an opportunity to delve into Azure Functions and Logic Apps, allowing me to dive deeply into the C# and .NET eco-systems again.
+That's been about 4 months of solid dev work, but even that project is winding down - we're in deployment mode now.
+It's a product, and it's practically finished.

 Within a few weeks my days will consist of preparation of CSV files for consumption within our well built scripts and tools.
 PowerShell is invoked and monitored, and if I am lucky there will be an exception or connectivity issue to troubleshoot.

-Sure, there is consultation with clients, but **I am not a consultant, I don't want to be > job title = Developer**.
+Sure, there is consultation with clients, but **I am not a consultant**, I don't want to be => **job title = Developer**.
 There is a measure of boredom and a general feeling of 'what the hell am I doing this for?' within this type of work.
 I am loathe to say this but, I feel it's below me.
 Any SharePoint Administrator with even a little PowerShell knowledge could do what I will be stuck doing.

 ### A silver lining

 I've learned a lot from this last 19 months of SharePoint Development, and I have had the privilege of working with two gentlemen who are at the top of their game globally.
 I've also been able to refine all of the soft skills needed to thrive in the industry.
 Time hasn't been wasted.
-I've even begun to [teach myself C++](https://dreamsof.dev/2019-09-27-learning-the-cpp-basics-1/).

 One thing is abundantly clear.
 The demand within this small part of the world for custom SharePoint Development is dwindling.
 It's time to think about the career.

+On that note, I've begun to [teach myself C++](https://dreamsof.dev/2019-09-27-learning-the-cpp-basics-1/), it's nice to be a noob again, perhaps that's where my future lies - I love learning.

 Thanks for reading.